kshinoz98/Beginning-CAD/README.md

 * **Underlined** means the dimension is not to scale
 * There are often things that are not explicitly stated on a drawing which you can assume as true

-If I did this assignment again, I would take some time just looking at the isometric drawing, thinking of the best way to build it instead of jumpiung right into the dimensions and constraints.
-This would have saved me a lot of time, as eventualy I had to go back and do that, but I wasted a lot of time before I got to that point.
+If I did this assignment again, I would take some time just looking at the isometric drawing, thinking of the best way to build it instead of jumping right into the dimensions and constraints.
+This would have saved me a lot of time, as eventually I had to go back and do that, but I wasted a lot of time before I got to that point.

 ---